CoLLEGe: Concept Embedding Generation for Large Language Models: Datasets for Training CoLLEGe

 \looseness=-10000 Using the Squeakily\footnote{\url{https://github.com/CarperAI/squeakily}} library, we filtered for English text at threshold 0.90 using the FastText \citep{joulin2016fasttext} model for language identification, applied perplexity filtering at threshold 1000 (filtering examples above 1000 perplexity) using KenLM, following \citet{Rosa2022BERTINEP}.
 We also filtered examples with too much character repetition as well as examples with words flagged as obscene.
 Afterwards, we cleaned examples by normalizing white space and punctuation.
 Each query sequence is constructed from 4 sentence, non-overlapping, chunks of the text examples from the Pile samples.

 To build a set of support sequences for each query sequence, we first split all examples into individual sentences, and matched each query sequence with sentences that use the same new word.
 We removed sentences that appear in the query sequence, examples with a large number of newline characters (these often were article titles, tables of contents, or lists), and examples with fewer than 15 words.
-In earlier experiments, we found it helpful to embed each query sequence and candidate set of support sequences with DistilRoBERTa~\citep{Sanh2019DistilBERTAD}, extract the contextual embedding of the new word from both the query sequence and each candidate, and score candidates by the cosine similarity of the embeddings, in order to reduce contextual meaning mismatch.
-Later analysis revealed that the majority of these low-quality or mixed-meaning examples came from FreeLaw, USPTO, PubMed, or NIH ExPorter, which often have specialized meaning and formatting.
-Excluding those from the samples made the filtering process much more straightforward.
+Earlier experiments training with the Pile showed that some subsets had many low-quality or mixed-meaning examples.
+Excluding those subsets made the filtering process more straightforward.
 Table~\ref{tab:pile} summarizes the top subsets from the Pile represented in our dataset.